Rounak-Paul/QuasarDocs/docs/index.md

 # Quasar Engine (PD) Programmer's Docoment

-This document is targeted towards the development of Quasar Engine and its plugins.
-For User's Decument (UD) visit [Quasar Engine (UD) User's Decoment](http://xyz).
+This document is the official Quasar Engine documentation.
+Visit [Quick Start](http://xyz) section for your first Quasar Project setup and build.

 ___
 ## Platforms